 Mercy Medical Center (Mercy), part of the Sisters of Charity Health System, is a 476-bed hospital serving Southeastern Ohio.
 Mercy is also part of the NewHealth Collaborative, Summa Health System’s Accountable Care Organization.

-Jvion’s outputs are integrated directly into Mercy’s EHR and current clinical workflow.
-Bedside nurses and care coordinators access the machine’s insights to inform discharge and care planning activities.
+Jvion’s outputs are integrated directly into Mercy’s EHR and current clinical workflows.
+Bedside nurses and care coordinators tap the machine’s insights to inform discharge and care planning activities.
 This includes a patient’s risk, the clinical and non-clinical factors driving that risk, and the specific actions that will help reduce the risk of an avoidable adverse event.

 “Empowering our nurses with the information they need to better focus and coordinate efforts helps improve care quality and the satisfaction of our nursing staff,” said Barbara Yingling, RN, Chief Nursing Officer for Mercy Medical Center.
 “The implementation of Jvion’s Cognitive Machine is contributing to enhanced communication across our teams while focusing the right care to the right patients at the right time.”